Gayle Jennings-O'Byrne: Career

-Soon after her graduation from Wharton in 1991, Jennings-O’Byrne joined Sun Microsystems as a media relations manager.
+Soon after her graduation from Wharton in 1991, Jennings-O'Byrne joined Sun Microsystems as a media relations manager.
 She introduced and launched a successful initiative that showcased chief information officers and the end-users of the firm's products.
 Notable projects included Pixar Animation Studios rendering of the movie Toy Story, 1994 World Cup Men's Soccer, global Java rollout and SPARCstation.
-Upon graduating from Ross School of Business, Jennings-O’Byrne joined JPMorgan Chase's investment bank.
+Upon graduating from Ross School of Business, Jennings-O'Byrne joined JPMorgan Chase's investment bank.
 She rose to one of only a few female vice presidents in the firm's Mergers and Acquisitions Group.
 Senior roles in government relations as an international lobbyist and in JPMorgan's Global Philanthropy group followed.

 She left JP Morgan Chase and founded Harriet Capital to launch the Harriet Fund, an investment management firm and fund aimed to invest in startups led by Black and Latinx women.
-In 2018, she pivoted and expanded her vision to include all women of color and relaunched with the iNTENT Manifesto campaign and the WOCstar Fund.
+In 2018, she pivoted and expanded her vision to include all women of color and relaunched with the iNTENT Manifesto campaign and the Wocstar Fund.

 Wocstar Capital, is an entrepreneurial advisory, storytelling and investment management firm that educates and trains entrepreneurs and small businesses to build successful/sustainable companies and to access the right capital at the right time.

-The WOCstar Fund is an early stage investment fund focused on women of color and inclusive tech founders who are redefining how we will consume, work, play, dwell and socialize in the future.
+The Wocstar Fund is an early stage investment fund focused on women of color and inclusive tech founders who are redefining how we will consume, work, play, dwell and socialize in the future.
+She launched Wocstar Media in 2024.

 Personal life

-Jennings-O’Byrne married David A O’Byrne, from Dublin, Ireland at Kinnitty Castle in 2004.
+Jennings-O'Byrne married David A O'Byrne, from Dublin, Ireland at Kinnitty Castle in 2004.
 They have no children.